definitelyprobably/libarithmos/README.md

   + is number: true
   + positive: true
   + normalized: g_੧੦੨.੦੨
   + to decimal:     # Note!
-Integer conversion only
+Non-integers are not converted
 number: g_੨੨e-੦੦
   + is number: true
   + positive: true